maxelonej/hirakata-kaizen/README.md

 ## Description

-Desktop application that provides a learning experience for Hiragana and Katakana
+A desktop application that provides a quiz and flashcards practice experience for Hiragana and Katakana.

 ## Screenshots